asanlou/Numerical-Semigroups-Basics-Functions/README.md

 # Numerical Semigroups Python's Functions
-We were looking a speedy way for building a numerical semigroup (NS).
+We were looking a speedy way of building a numerical semigroup (NS).
 Finally, we got this, helped by itertools package in Python.

 We are spanish speakers, so the assigment is in spanish as well.
 However, here's a brief description of each function.
-We are sorry, but remeber, code speaks itself.
+We are sorry, but remenber, code speaks for itself.

-Using geners of an numerical semigroups, we defined using itertools the following functions:
+Using geners of a numerical semigroup, we defined using itertools the following functions:
 - EsSN(geners) -> Verify if geners form a numerical semigroup.
 - PerteSN(x,geners) -> Verify if x belongs to the NS formed by geners.
 - GenInfinitoSN(geners,ini=0) -> Returns an infinite NS elements' iterator started in ini.